opendistro-for-elasticsearch/sql/sql-odbc/docs/dev/run_tests.md

 * [kibana_sample_data_types](./datasets/kibana_sample_data_types.md)

-## Running Tests

-Tests can be **executed directly**, or by using the **Test Runner**.

-**NOTES:**
+### Set up DSN

-* A test DSN named `test_dsn` must be set up in order for certain tests in ITODBCConnection to pass.
-To configure the DSN, see the instructions, below.
+A test DSN named `test_dsn` must be set up in order for certain tests in ITODBCConnection to pass.
+To configure the DSN, see the instructions below.
-* Datasets must be loaded into Elasticsearch using [kibana](https://www.elastic.co/guide/en/kibana/current/connect-to-elasticsearch.html).
-See the section on loading datasets below.

 ### Windows Test DSN Setup